Types Of Pork Ribs

 Popular cooking methods for country-style ribs include grilling and roasting.
 These ribs are great for marinades and sauces.

-Ribs are commonly prepared with either “wet” or “dry.”
+Ribs are commonly prepared either “wet” or “dry.”
 Ribs rubbed with a mixture of herbs and spices are called dry ribs.
-Such rubs can be applied just before barbecuing.
-Ribs basted with sauces during the barbecuing process are called wet ribs.
+Such rubs can be applied just before cooking.
+Ribs basted with sauces during the cooking process are called wet ribs.
 For best results, brush ribs generously during the last 30 minutes of cooking.

-Serve ribs directly from grill or, for extra-tender ribs, remove them from heat and wrap in heavy foil.
-Place foil-wrapped ribs in brown paper bags, close bags and let ribs rest for up to one hour.
+Serve ribs directly from the grill or, for extra tender ribs, remove them from heat and wrap them in heavy foil.
+Place foil-wrapped ribs in brown paper bags, close the bags and let the ribs rest for up to one hour.

 Savory ribs don’t have to come from the grill or smoker.
 Learn how to cook ribs in the oven.
 These Oven BBQ Back Ribs come out of the oven with mouthwatering saucy BBQ perfection.